 Removing Accumulated Debris From The Housing

-Removing the litter that fell into the AC's housing is important to ensure that your unit's fins can continuously circulate the air without anything obstructing this cycle.
+Removing the litter that fell into the AC's housing is essential to ensure that your unit's fins continuously circulate the air without obstructing this cycle.

-If you have not cleaned the interior of your outdoor AC unit for a while, chances are twigs and leaves have piled up inside the case which you'll have to remove by hand or by a vacuum.
+If you have not cleaned the interior of your outdoor AC unit for a while, chances are twigs and leaves have piled up inside the case, which you'll have to remove by hand or with a vacuum.

-It's also common to find mud around the bottom of the case especially if you do not provide a cover for your unit to protect it from snow or rain.
-Simply use a hose to wash away the mud.
+It's also common to find mud around the bottom of the case, primarily if you do not provide a cover for your unit to protect it from snow or rain.
+Use a hose to wash away the mud.

-Make sure that you are doing this from the inside of the case, washing away the dirt outwards so that no mud will stick to the fins.
+Ensure that you are doing this from inside the case, washing away the dirt outwards so that no mud will stick to the fins.

 Clean The Fins

-After washing the coil cleaner, check the fins to look for crooked lines that need straightening.
-To do this, you can buy a fin brush available in hardware stores.
+After washing the coil cleaner, check the fins for crooked lines that need straightening.
+To do this, you can buy a fin brush in hardware stores.

-If this is not available to you, a slotted screwdriver or even a wooden stick can do the job as long as you use it carefully to avoid damaging the delicate fins.
+If this is not available to you, a slotted screwdriver or even a wooden stick can do the job if you use it carefully to avoid damaging the delicate fins.

 Clean The Fan Blades

-If you want to clean the fan blades, do it before returning the lid.
-Be mindful of the position of the blade on the motor shaft before removing it for cleaning.
+Suppose you want to clean the fan blades before returning the lid.
+Be mindful of the blade's position on the motor shaft before removing it for cleaning.

 The blade should be returned in the correct position, with the set screw aligned to the flat side of the shaft.